 1. Funagain Games is based in the US, but will ship to anywhere in the world!

 2. There are often copies at Amazon in different world regions.

 3. Try the links to the stores below.
 I have come across these stores via various sources of information.
 If you have a store that carries Marrying Mr. Darcy you'd like me to add, just leave a comment or send me a message!

 Board Game Bliss

 Le Valet D'Couer

 In other European countries

-4. Do an advanced google search for "Marrying Mr. Darcy" and limit your results to the country you are searching for.
+4. Do an advanced google search for the exact phrase "Marrying Mr. Darcy," include "game" and "buy" and limit your results to the country you are searching for.
 (That is how I found several of the listings above.)

 5. If all else fails, you can buy a Digital Print & Play PDF copy for just $6.99.
 Print out the cards and rules on heavy paper or card stock, cut them out, find a dice, and enjoy!
 It is a bit labor intensive, but many folks who have purchased and made their own set have been very satisfied with the results.
 You can read a blog about how to print one here.

 I'll update this blog post occasionally when I hear of a new non-US based seller.
 Hopefully this helps all of you outside the US find a copy of Marrying Mr. Darcy.
-And don't forget to ask about the Undead Expansion!
+And don't forget to ask about the Undead and Emma Expansions!